artecs-group/RVfpga-sim-addons/Integrated_Systems_Architecture/Lab3/README.md

 ## Exercise 1
-*→ View this [video](https://www.youtube.com/watch?v=GqaDEW3W4X0) at time 0:10 for the description of VeeR EH1 Performance Counters and at time 2:14 to see an example running on RVfpga-ViDBo.*
+*→ View the above [video](https://www.youtube.com/watch?v=GqaDEW3W4X0) at time 0:10 for the description of VeeR EH1 Performance Counters and at time 2:14 to see an example running on RVfpga-ViDBo.*

 Download from the following link the program used for this example: [HwCounters_Example.zip](https://drive.google.com/file/d/1OEnGku9_uccNFXdFMkXveIQuQzTUIfsJ/view?usp=sharing)